Orašac, the birthplace of the Serbian state

 There are a few portraits of the famous insurgents, as well.

-The museum is open every day from 9-17, and the ticket is 150 RSD (about 1,3 EUR).
-Also, there is a combined ticket in the amount of 400 RSD (about 3,4 EUR) which includes also tickets for the museum in Aranđelovac and the Risovača cave.
+There is a combined ticket of 400 RSD (about 3,4 EUR) which includes tickets for the museum in Aranđelovac and the Risovača cave, as well.

-What else you can see near Orašac
+What else can you see near Orašac?

 Since you can see the whole monumental complex in Orašac in about one hour, you can visit some interesting places near Orašac.
 First, you can take a break in the household Karađorđev Vajat and try some local specialities.

 About 5 km from Orašac there is the charming city of Aranđelovac.
-Visit the National Museum, take a walk in a beautiful park of the Bukovička Banja and see the impressive and unfortunately decrepit building of the Old Edifice.
-Close to Aranđelovac, there is the famous Risovača cave.
+Visit the National Museum, take a walk in the beautiful park of the Bukovička Banja and see the impressive and unfortunately decrepit building of the Old Edifice.

-Even though it is a small place, Orašac definitely had a great role in the history of the Serbian people.
-With the First Serbian Uprising, conditions were created for the maturing of the national consciousness, the need for liberation from centuries of the Turkish rule and the creation of an independent Serbian state.
+With the First Serbian Uprising, conditions were created for the maturing of the national consciousness.
+The need for liberation from centuries of Turkish rule increased together with the creation of an independent Serbian state.
 There were many economic, social, and cultural changes during the first decades of the 19th century.

-And exactly on the day of the first Serbian uprising, at the meeting in 1835 in Kragujevac, the Sretenje Constitution, the first democratic constitution of Serbia was adopted and feudalism was abolished.
-Because of these two events, the 15th of February is celebrated as Statehood Day in Serbia.
+Exactly on the day of the first Serbian uprising, at the meeting in 1835 in Kragujevac, the Sretenje Constitution, the first democratic constitution of Serbia was adopted and feudalism was abolished.

 Leave a Reply